M-Nitsche/BeeWatch/README.md

   thop
   pandas
 ```
 After completing the installation process we ran our model.
-Here we ran into some problems with the installation of torchvision.
+Here we faced some problems with the installation of torchvision.
 The model threw the error that there is no version installed which satisfies the requirements.
 As we did not work on multiple projects on the Jetson Nano we installed the required packages including torch and torchvision in the global site-packages directory outside of the virtual environment in order to delimit the problem with the torchvision installation.
-Running the model again led to a performance of roughly five frames per second (fps).
+Running the model again on a recorded video led to a performance of roughly five frames per second (fps) or 0,2 seconds per frame.
 ```
   $ python3 detect.py --source /home/beewatch/Downloads/bees_demo1.mp4 --weights best.pt --conf 0.3
 ```
 Please note that this is the performance without tracking.
 As previously mentioned it is considered good practice to use a virtual environment for every project you work on.
 However, we could not find the error that led to the torchvision version error.
+To reduce inference time we converted our model weights to TensorFlow Lite Format.
+This is a lightweight version of TensorFlow specially developed to run on small devices.
+Surprisingly this did not lead to any reduction in performance when testing it on a Macbook Pro.
+Instead the inference time per frame was around 24 seconds per frame.
+Due to that we did not further explore this direction ad did not deploy it on the Jetson Nano.

+### Flask (Oliver)
+to do

+(Christin Scheib)
+Running the prerecorded video on the flask server led to a performance of 0,23 seconds per frame.
+An even more significant decrease in the runtime was running the model on a camera stream.
+Here we could only observe a performance of around 0.32 seconds per frame.

 ## Lessons Learned

+Even though the Jetson Nano is optimized for IoT applications it has its limitations.
+As Yolov5 is a quite large model it uses a lot of the system's resources.
+This leads to non-responsiveness and freezing during the loading of the model.
+Here it would be interesting to compare the performance of smaller models that are optimized to running on these devices.

 # References
 [1] Klein, A. M., Vaissiere, B. E., Cane, J. H., Steffan-Dewenter, I., Cunningham, S. A., Kremen, C. & Tscharntke, T. (2007): Importance of pollinators in changing landscapes for world crops.
 Proceedings of the Royal Society B: Biological Sciences, 274, 303-313.